LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-lazyloading-images-with-javascript.md

   img.classList.add('loaded');
 }

 // Wait for some kind of event.
-In this example i'm using "window.load"
+In this example I'm using "window.load"

 window.addEventListener('load', function() {
   img.classList.add('loading');